microsoft/InnerEye-DeepLearning/docs/environment.md

 #### CentOS/RHEL

 1. Add NVidia repository to your config manager
-`sudo dnf config-manager --add-repo https://developer.download.nvidia.com/compute/cuda/repos/rhel8/x86_64/cuda-rhel8.repo` (if you are running RHEL8, otherwise you can get the URL for your repo [here](https://developer.download.nvidia.com/compute/cuda/repos/))
+`sudo dnf config-manager --add-repo https://developer.download.nvidia.com/compute/cuda/repos/rhel8/x86_64/cuda-rhel8.repo` (if you are running RHEL8, otherwise you can get the URL for your repo on the [NVIDIA dev site](https://developer.download.nvidia.com/compute/cuda/repos/))
 2. Clean repository cache via
 `sudo dnf clean all`
 3. Install drivers